edgardomortiz/Captus/docs/content/assembly/extract/options.md

 This argument is optional, the default is **1**.
 ___
 #### **`--cl_max_seq_len`**
 Do not cluster sequences longer than this length in bp, the maximum allowed by MMseqs2 is 65535.
+Use the value `0` to disable this filter.

-This argument is optional, the default is **5000**.
+This argument is optional, the default is **20000**.
 ___
 #### **`--cl_tmp_dir`**
 Path where to create the temporary directory for `MMseqs2`.
 Clustering can become slow when done on external drives, set this location to an internal drive.

 This argument is optional, the default is **$HOME**.
+___
+#### **`--cl_min_len`**
+After clustering is finished, only accept cluster representatives of at least this length to be part of the new miscellaneous DNA reference.
+This avoids the creation of very short locus alignments.
+Use the value `0` to disable this filter.

+This argument is optional, the default is **200**
 ___
 #### **`--cl_min_samples`**
 Minimum number of samples per cluster.